danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 import { Controller } from "@hotwired/stimulus"

 export default class extends Controller {
-  static targets = ["content"]
+  // ADD DOM ELEMENT TARGETS HERE static targets = ["content"]

   copy() {
-    // Now we can reference `this.contentTarget` to get
+    // Now we can reference `this.contentTarget` to get the
     // DOM element having data-clipboard-target="content"
     const text = this.contentTarget.innerText
     console.log(`=== TEXT TO BE COPIED: ${text} ===`)